skytreader/flask-fire/STYLE_GUIDE.markdown

 Always explicitly name foreign key constraints so that they are easily referred to in migrations.

+All foreign key references should, as much as possible, be named as `<table-name>_<foreign-field>`.
+The hard rule is that it should be end with the foreign field it is using as FK.

 When declaring columns, explicitly specify both `default` and `server_default`.
 The difference is that `default` is the value _Python_ automagically encounters while `server_default` is the value _the database_ automagically sets.